Last Updated on January 20, 2023

 *Cool Tip for a stellar resume: You can create an excellent first impression by elaborating on your targets and goals you need to achieve as an HR Manager.
 This could relate to the number of vacancies you need to fill in a month or a new training system that needs to be developed at a specific time.
 Be number specific here and provide actual data, for example, a 50% reduction in staff turnover because a new rewards policy being implemented, or decrease in sick days taken off 6 per employee per year, due to a wellness initiative that focused on early detection of lifestyle illnesses in employees.

-Keep your career summary concise and to the point, including the most relevant information that will capture the attention of the reader instantly.
+Keep your profile summary concise and to the point, including the most relevant information that will capture the attention of the reader instantly.
 Think tight, lean and clean and avoid “filler” terms, adjectives, and generic action verbs and personality traits.

-Note that you may have to rewrite a few times to get your career summary spot on.
+Note that you may have to rewrite a few times to get your summary spot on.
 Furthermore, an ingenious trick is to customize your career summary for each of the jobs that you apply to.
 Yes, this may mean more work, but on the other hand, it also generates more interviews.

-Start your career summary with your job title, years of experience in the industry, and one or two main competencies that replicate those provided in the job spec.
+Start your summary with your job title, years of experience in the industry, and one or two main competencies that replicate those provided in the job spec.

 Next, add a line that showcases any outstanding qualities that will add value to the company.